securekubernetes/securekubernetes/docs/scenario_2_defense.md

 resource.labels.pod_id:r00t
 ```

 Wow.
-We are seeing some commands executed from the container.
+We can see someone was running commands from this container.

-But wait, looks like they're directly on the node.
+But wait, they can run docker commands?
+How can they talk to the docker on the host from the container?
+OH NO!
+They must have broken out of the container and by this point they're on the host!

+That `bitcoinero` container again must be what's causing slowness.
+But, they're trying to do something else.

 They tried to create a pod, but failed.
 So, they created a Service and an Endpoint.
+They must be trying to open a backdoor of some sort to get back in later.

-In cloud shell, let's see if those exist:
+In cloud shell, let's check if those exist:

 ```console
 kubectl -n kube-system get svc,ep
 ```

-That's one sneaky hacker, creating services and endpoints under the guise of Istio!
-But, jokes on them, I'm not using a service mesh.
+That's one sneaky hacker, for sure.
+But, jokes on them, We're not using service mesh.

 Let's delete that service (the endpoint will be deleted too):